-The Entrance Facade from an 1803 hand-colored copper engraved print from "The Beauties of England and Wales"
+The entrance facade from an 1803 hand-colored copper engraved print from "The Beauties of England and Wales"

 Boulle cabinet-on-stand, circa 1680, originally at Wrotham, today in the collection of the Fitzwilliam Museum, Cambridge.